Bytelion/wordpress-boilerplate/README.md

 ## Getting Started

+As this repo is a theme, make sure to [install wordpress](https://wordpress.org/support/article/how-to-install-wordpress/) first.
+Once you've installed wordpress, clone this repo into `wp-content/themes/` in a new folder.
+Make sure to then activate this theme under `Appearance >> Themes` in the wordpress admin panel.

 Since this theme uses a gulp based workflow, you'll need a little extra work to manage custom blocks and styles.
 That includes setting up [node with npm](https://nodejs.org/en/) and following the prompts below.
 Open a terminal in the current Bytelion theme directory:

 ```